vihaankulkarni29/FBref-Scrapper/README.md

 ## Project Overview

-The pipeline is composed of eight Python scripts, with the first six forming the core sequential workflow for data processing and prediction, and the last two providing additional data scraping tools for enhanced analysis.
+The pipeline is composed of twelve Python scripts, forming the core sequential workflow for data processing, feature integration, and prediction, with additional tools for scraping supplementary data.

 ### The Data Pipeline